adampielak/Deploy2019/README.md

-### Installations
+### Deployement
-Contains installation steps and examples for deploys as per current year.
+Contains deployment steps and examples for various as per current versions.